 - Vessel pollution control fund: Require the collection of fees from vessels and deposit such fees in the fund to apply in the innovation programs specified above.
-[TC] - Cruise tourism fee: Require the collection of a fee for every cruise passenger who comes into Port in Canadian waters to fund an initiative, equivalent to the Indigenous Guardians Program or Alaska's Ocean Ranger Program, to monitor and enforce compliance with federal requirements pertaining to marine discharge.
+[TC] - Cruise tourism fee: Require the collection of a fee for every cruise passenger entering Canadian waters to fund an initiative, equivalent to the Indigenous Guardians Program or Alaska's Ocean Ranger Program, to monitor and enforce compliance with federal requirements pertaining to ship discharges and speed, as well as regional recommendations.
 [TC] - Insurance fund: Establish a legally enforced insurance fund paid by the marine sector for public health and environmental impacts on local and Indigenous communities.
 This fund would ensure that there is proper compensation for those people amid any potential disruption or disaster.
 [TC]